-Project Description/ Mitigation Measure: Approximately 80 acres of land that lost a significant amount of its native vegetation cover as a result of increased groundwater pumping will be revegetated.
+Mitigation Measure: Approximately 80 acres of land that lost a significant amount of its native vegetation cover as a result of increased groundwater pumping will be revegetated.
 The techniques that will be employed to revegetate these lands will be determined through studies that will be conducted by LADWP and Inyo County.
 These lands will not be permanently irrigated, but will be revegetated with native Owens Valley vegetation not requiring irrigation except perhaps during its initial establishment.
 Depending on the amount of rainfall and runoff, successful revegetation of these lands could take a decade or longer.
 The goal will be to restore as full a native vegetation cover as is feasible, but at a minimum, vegetation cover sufficient to avoid blowing dust will be achieved in that area.

-Mitigation Goals/ Strategies/Actions: Tinemaha 54 - To restore vegetation to the conditions that existed prior to the impact.
+Tinemaha 54 - To restore vegetation to the conditions that existed prior to the impact.
 Hines Spring S - Dependent upon the Hines Spring mitigation project presented below.

 Blackrock 16E - To rehabilitate the site to alkali meadow conditions.
-Proiect Status/

-Effectiveness: Tinemaha 54 - The 0.3-acre area has been fenced, planted with 108 grass plants and drip irrigated between 1999 and 2004 to get the plants established.
-Hines Spring S will not be implemented until Hines Spring mitigation is implemented.
+Tinemaha 54 - The 0.3-acre area has been fenced, planted with 108 grass plants and drip irrigated between 1999 and 2004 to get the plants established.
+Transects will be run by LADWP and ICWD during the 2012 growing season.
+Hines Spring S-- The Additional Mitigation Projects developed by the MOU Ad Hoc Group were implemented by March 2012.
+Hines Spring S may be affected by the implementation of onsite mitigation (Hines Spring Well 355 and Hines Spring Aberdeen Ditch projects), and a revegetation plan will be developed within three years after the work at Hines Spring is completed.
 Blackrock 16E - The area has been fenced and weeds have been treated by controlled burn.
 Cover of native species has increased from 5% in 1999 to 12% in 2002.
 Weed cover decreased from 9% in 1999 to less than 1% in 2002.
 Permanent transects were run in 2010 and the parcel has attained the cover and composition goals delineated in the revegetation plan.
 A seed farm was established and will aid in the implementation of all revegetation projects in the Owens Valley.
 In addition, a greenhouse was purchased and LADWP has began growing plants for the seed farm and revegetation sites.